Summer break: Steer your teen out of harm’s way by establishing driving rules

 When we don’t pay full attention to our driving, we are idiots.

 Be responsible while driving.
 You’ve got one job: driving.
 That means setting aside everything else: no calls, no texts, no food, no fiddling with the radio or navigation system, or doing anything that distracts from driving.
+When it comes to accidnet or injuries one can get more details here on how it can be dealt with legally.

 Electronic devices are addictive.
 Be honest with yourself; if you can’t resist the “ding” of a text alert, shut off your phone.
 Put it in the glove compartment until your drive is done.